AmySun18/PFF_necessary/README.md

-This is a package for the problem 1-5
+My first ROS project:

-To view the robot model in RViz, please
+Using ROS Kinetic Kame, create a catkin package to build a differential drive robot

-roslaunch lasmile_description lasmile_rviz.launch
+To view the robot model in RViz, please roslaunch lasmile_description lasmile_rviz.launch